 * Nichols-Dezenhall Communications Management Group

 * Sunkist Growers

 * Westfield Corporation

 I think that list above says enough about that so called "expert" on organic farming.

 Next expert: Ronald Bailey of Reason Magazine.
 In his bio he is touted as one of the personalities that has most significantly contributed to the biotech industry.
 He produced the TV shows 'Think Tank' and 'Techno Politics'.
 Hmmm.
 I suppose he would be a sour puss on Organics and non-GMO foods then.
 Sorry, but I don't believe the American Cancer Institute as a "fact based" source either.
-As a person diagnosed with cancer this year don't even get me started on the business of cancer.
+As a person diagnosed with cancer this year don't even get me started on the 'business of cancer.'

-Now a few of their arguments:
+Here are a few of their false arguments against organic:

 Really?
 Well I KNOW my personal local CSA farmer does NOT use pesticides at all.
 Plus that is also why you limit the number of processed foods you purchase even if they are organic, because we are not there watching over them.